michaelgwelch/loominate.net/_posts/2012-05-13-importing-subversion-into-git.md

 The process was really easy.
 First I reminded myself what was in each repository.
-This was actually the &#8220;hardest&#8221; part as I haven't used Subversion in at least 4 or 5 years and couldn't remember how to list the contents of a repository.
+This was actually the "hardest" part as I haven't used Subversion in at least 4 or 5 years and couldn't remember how to list the contents of a repository.
 Turns out you need to use a URL even if it's a local file system repository.

 The following will return me a list of directories like